voucherifyio/commerce-tools-integration/README.md

 Please note:

 1. commercetools API Extensions pointing to the server that does not respond or does not exist will block your commercetools API.
 Therefore, you must ensure that you have registered in commercetools only required API Extensions pointing to working servers.
 You can list currently registered API Extensions using `npm run api-extension-list` command.
-2. `npm run api-extension-detele` and `npm run api-extension-update` commands recognize their own API Extension records by the `key` value configured in COMMERCE_TOOLS_API_EXTENSION_KEY environment variable (default value is `VOUCHERIFY_INTEGRAT
+2. `npm run api-extension-detele` and `npm run api-extension-update` commands recognize their own API Extension records by the `key` value configured in COMMERCE_TOOLS_API_EXTENSION_KEY environment variable (default value is `VOUCHERIFY_INTEGRATION`

 ## Cart updates